LouMaine/project2-would2/README.md

 The game displays leaderboard and polling page for each users questions.
 And Users can ask new new question.

 The _DATA.js file is the database used for creating the project.
-Each login user (avatar) has an avatar it corresponds the file name needs the path to each user™s avatar.
+Each login user (avatar) has an avatar it corresponds the file name needs the path to each users avatar.

 How to Create files for this React/Redux front end Application: